 Add spinach.
 Wilt the spinach, this will take 30 seconds.

 Serve.
 Drizzle with extra-virgin olive oil and sprinkle with parsley and cheese.

 Secrets for Success

-- yellow potatoes are the best variety to use for this recipe because they are not as starchy as Idaho/Russet potatoes and will remain intact during the cooking process.
+- yellow potatoes are the best variety for this recipe because they are not as starchy as Idaho/Russet potatoes and will remain intact during the cooking process.

-- sort through the lentils and barley to remove any small fragments of stones or particles there may be.
-I like to put my lentils and barley on a tea towel and give them a good inspection to ensure that there are no nasty surprises when serving.
+- sort through the lentils and barley to remove any small fragments of stones or particles.
+I like to put my lentils and barley on a tea towel and inspect them to ensure that there are no nasty surprises when serving.

 Substitutions & Variations

-- Green lentils/lentilles du Puy may be substituted for the brown lentils however they will require an additional 10-15 minutes to cook.
+- Green lentils/lentilles du Puy may be substituted for brown lentils; however, they will require an additional 10-15 minutes to cook.